abena19/CAPSTONE/README.md

 * User can login, register and sign out
 * User can add images to dorm room wall
-* User can create preferences on different categories
 * User can view location functionalities(current location, other location displayed on wall)
 * User can track location in real time
 * User profiles